List of World Heritage Sites in Libya

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
-Natural features (consisting of physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty, are defined as natural heritage.
+Natural heritage consists of natural features (physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty.
 Libya accepted the convention on 13 October 1978.
 There are five World Heritage Sites in Libya, with a further three on the tentative list.

 The first three sites in Libya were added to the list in 1982 and the most recent one in 1986.
-All five sites are listed due to their cultural significance.
-In 2016, all five sites were listed as endangered because of the instability due to the Libyan civil war.
-In 2025, Ghadames was removed from this list due to extensive restoration efforts by local authorities and several partners.
+All five are listed as cultural sites.
+In 2016, all five sites were listed on the List of World Heritage in Danger because of the instability caused by the Libyan civil war.
+In 2025, Ghadames was removed from the endangered list, due to extensive restoration efforts by local authorities and other partners.